Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 Group Calls

-In order to reduce provider burden, when multiple calls are due to the same phone number, the CERT RC groups the calls so that a single contact can be made with the provider (providers) associated with that phone number to discuss all outstanding requests.IMPORTANT NOTE: This change is ONLY in regards to the CERT program.
+To reduce provider burden, when multiple calls are due to the same phone number, the CERT RC groups the calls so that a single contact is made with the provider (providers) associated with that phone number to discuss all outstanding requests.IMPORTANT NOTE: This change is ONLY in regards to the CERT program.

 -